Microservices

 In software engineering, a microservice architecture is an architectural pattern that organizes an application into a collection of loosely coupled, fine-grained services that communicate through lightweight protocols.
-This pattern is characterized by the ability to develop and deploy services independently, improving modularity, scalability, and adaptability.
+This pattern allows teams to develop, deploy, and scale services independently, improving modularity, scalability, and adaptability.
 However, it introduces additional complexity, particularly in managing distributed systems and inter-service communication, making the initial implementation more challenging compared to a monolithic architecture.

 Definition

 There is no single, universally agreed-upon definition of microservices.
 However, they are generally characterized by a focus on modularity, with each service designed around a specific business capability.
 These services are loosely coupled, independently deployable, and often developed and scaled separately, enabling greater flexibility and agility in managing complex systems.
 Microservices architecture is closely associated with principles such as domain-driven design, decentralization of data and governance, and the flexibility to use different technologies for individual services to best meet their requirements.